 Funny Email Sign-Offs

 Humorous sign-offs work when three conditions align: you know the recipient well enough to predict their response, the email context is light enough to support it, and your workplace culture tolerates informality.
 When any of those conditions is absent, a funny sign-off becomes an uncomfortable close.
-This page covers the options that actually land, and the situations where they don't.
+This page covers the options that actually land, the situations where they don't, and what to use instead when humour is too risky.
+If you want the safe defaults first, see the professional email sign-off guide and the full list of ways to sign off an email.

 When funny sign-offs go wrong